 Everything you eat and drink matters The right mix of foods can help you be healthier now and into the future.
 Turn small changes into your "MyPlate, MyWins."

+Center for Nutrition Policy and Promotion USDA is an equal opportunity provider, employer, and lender.
 Go to Choose MyPlate.gov for more information.

 DG TipSheet No. 1 June 2011 Revised October 2016

 NUTRITION COMMUNICATION SAMPLES